 GIMP’s layer handling system is a bit out of date by today’s standards, and it can be frustratingly inconsistent.

-The Alignment tool is one of the few tools that allows you to edit multiple layers at once, but the multiple selection method it uses can be tedious if you have more than a few layers to align at once.
+The Alignment tool is one of the few tools that allows you to select and edit multiple layers at once, but the multiple selection method it uses can be tedious if you have more than a few layers to align at once.

 However, GIMP does offer a specialized tool for aligning multiple layers: Align Visible Layers.
 This lets you use the visibility toggle in the Layers panel as a way to identify which layers should be aligned, and which should be left alone.